fedimint/fedimint.org/docs/GettingStarted/04-TechCompontents.md

 ## Chaumian eCash

-Chaumian e-cash allows the Fedimint to create and redeem IOU notes that represent claims on bitcoin.
+Chaumian eCash allows the Fedimint to create and redeem IOU notes that represent claims on bitcoin.

 The technology was originally developed in 1983 by [David Chaum](https://en.wikipedia.org/wiki/David_Chaum) and realized through the company [Digicash](https://en.wikipedia.org/wiki/Digicash).